twiddlingbits/twr-wasm/docs/index.md

    - linked with helloworld,  code+data < 3K

 ## Why?
-[The Wasm Problem](wasm-problem.md) section explains why a Wasm Runtime is needed when compiling C/C++ for Web Assembly.
+[The Wasm Problem](more/wasm-problem.md) section explains why a C/C++  Runtime is needed for Web Assembly.

 ## Hello World
 Here is the simplest tiny-wasm-runtime example.